 - How do I submit a substitution or waiver?
 Login to myUSF and click the Adviser/Faculty tab, then select the waivers and substitutions link.

 - The requirements on the degree evaluation do not appear to be correct, what could be wrong?
 Submit an email to email@example.com.

-- How do I save or print an degree evaluation?
+- How do I save or print a degree evaluation?
 Click on the 'Save as PDF' button, to save or print a .pdf version of the degree evaluation.
-To save as ODF, be sure to type “.pdf” after the file name.
+To save as PDF, be sure to type ".pdf" after the file name.

-- How does Degree Works manage repeated courses?
-Degree Works adheres to USF’s repeat policies when producing a degree audit.
-Courses that are set up as repeatable will be used by Degree Works multiple times.
+- How are repeated courses managed?
+A degree evaluation adheres to USF’s repeat policies.
+Courses that are set up as repeatable will be used multiple times.

 - What do the symbols on the audit mean?
 A symbol key is provided near the top of the audit to explain the symbols.